alexirpan/quandle/README.md

 # Quandle

 This is a prototype of the puzzle [Quandle](https://puzzles.mit.edu/2023/puzzlefactory.place/office/quandle) from MIT Mystery Hunt 2023.
 It was forked from an open-source reproduction of Wordle, then modified to include the desired changes for the puzzle.
+Below is the original README from the fork.

 # Wordle Clone